Why Choose Cedars-Sinai Marina del Rey Hospital for Hand & Wrist Injury Treatment?

-Triangular fibrocartilage repair: Triangular fibrocartilage provides a cushion to the bones of radius and ulna in the hand.
+Triangular fibrocartilage repair: Triangular fibrocartilage provides a cushion to the bones of the radius and ulna in the hand.
 It can get damaged due to a fall on an outstretched hand.
 In this procedure, the surgeon will use an arthroscope inserted through a small incision to view the damaged area.
-The debris of damaged tissue is removed, the area is cleaned, made smooth and torn cartilage and ligaments are joined by stitches.
+The debris of damaged tissue is removed, the area is cleaned, made smooth, and torn cartilage and ligaments are joined by stitches.

 Replacement of wrist joints: Wrist joints are more complex than hip or knee joints.
 Here, the complete joints can be removed and replaced by artificial materials known as prosthesis, thus improving hand movements and relieving pain.
 Prosthetic materials can be metals, ceramics, or plastics designed to replace the joints.
-A cast with splint is worn after the surgical procedure for around six weeks.
+A cast with a splint is worn after the surgical procedure for around six weeks.

-Repair of wrist fracture: Scaphoid is a cashew nut shaped bone associated with the thumb, forefinger and the large forearm bone in the wrist.
+Repair of wrist fracture: Scaphoid is a cashew nut shaped bone associated with the thumb, forefinger, and the large forearm bone in the wrist.
 There can be small bits of broken bones that will have to be removed surgically.
 Bigger pieces of bones will have to be aligned and stabilized with the help of pins, screws, and wires.
 If the stabilizing is done from outside it’s called external fixation, and if done from inside, it is called internal fixation.

-Open reduction internal fixation (ORIF): This is a specialized surgery where a large incision is made and with the help of pins, plates, screws and wires the broken bones are stabilized and positioned.
+Open reduction internal fixation (ORIF): This is a specialized surgery where a large incision is made and with the help of pins, plates, screws, and wires the broken bones are stabilized and positioned.

 Osteotomy: In this surgical procedure, the size of the bone is changed by cutting to have the bones aligned correctly.
 This is usually done when the healing of the bone happens abnormally or distorts due to osteoarthritis.